FunWolfgun998/FunWolfgun998/README.md

   <br>
   I'm currently learning how to desing and build a compiler so I can create my programming language.
   <br>
-  If you have a questio fell free to ask from <a href="https://github.com/FunWolfgun998/FunWolfgun998/issues" title="Issues">here</a>
+  If you have a questio fell free to ask from <a href="https://github.com/FunWolfgun998/FunWolfgun998/issues" title="（• ˕ •マ">here!</a>
   <br>
   If you want to reach me you can use LinkedIn, other ways i still a work in progress...
 </p>